 Bitcoin was introduced in 2008 as a digital, decentralized, and cashless currency while online advertisements surpassed newspaper advertising by a significant margin.
 In 2012, e-commerce hit an annual yield of $1 trillion for the first time, partly due to Amazon selling more books online than any physical stores.

 2014 marked the beginning of revenues from streaming songs and movies from various sites.
 The number of internet users hit 3 billion in the summer of 2014.
 From 2015 to date, digital social platforms such as Facebook, Twitter, and Instagram have continued to change and digitize and thus making goods and services efficiently and readily available.

 The Future of Digitization

 The world’s future heavily depends on digitization to function swiftly and efficiently.
 Regardless of their size, business setups have been advised to brace for significant changes in the way they do business.
-If they haven’t already, companies will have to move to digital systems to cope with competition from other similar firms.
+If they haven’t already, companies will have to move to digital systems and a flexible, agile digital infrastructure to cope with competition from other similar firms.